0xsomnus/Solidity-DevSecOps-Standard/README.md

 ### Code

-- Find access control issues or other problems in your code with [Solgrep](https://github.com/tintinweb/solgrep) - A scriptable semantic grep utility for solidity
+- Find access control issues or other specific problems in your code with [Solgrep](https://github.com/tintinweb/solgrep) - A scriptable semantic grep utility for solidity.
 - Your code must be well tested(unit and integration) with ideally 100% code coverage. **Important**: Your README should give clear instructions for running the test suite.
 If any dependencies are not packaged with your code (e.g. Truffle), list them and their exact versions.
 - Adhere to a standard programming style to improve readability and auditability i.e the official [solidity style](https://docs.soliditylang.org/en/v0.8.11/style-guide.html).
 - Use well tested libraries like [OpenZeppelin libraries](https://docs.openzeppelin.com/contracts/4.x/) to implement functions i.e "Don't roll your own cryptography" or "Don't reinvent the wheel." to minimize bugs and mistakes that may lead to disasters.